 Once you reach your ninth month of pregnancy, you’ll be waiting for labor signs.
 But first – you need to learn about what kind of labor signs to look out for.

-- Will you be contracting?
-If so, are they braxton-hicks or real contractions?
+- What are contractions?
+Are they braxton-hicks or are they real contractions?

 - Will your water break?
 How will it feel like?

 - Are you going to lose your mucus plug?
 How does it look like and what does it mean if you lose it?